zhuyufeng0809/awesome-flink-cdc/README.md

-## Mysql to Mysql data-sync base on Flink Cdc
+## Mysql to Mysql realtime data-sync base on Flink Cdc

 ### 原理